88-degrees/Book-of-Changes/appendix02s1.md

 The subject of the first line of the Smaller Symbolism is represented by the undivided line, and therefore is firm and correct.
 He is noble, but his place is below the divided lines, symbols of the weak and mean (see Appendix IV, i, 1).

 Line 2.
-'Things resume their regular course:'--the subject is now at liberty to seek a union with the subject of line 5, according to the rules of the symbolism.
+'Things resume their regular course:' -- the subject is now at liberty to seek a union with the subject of line 5, according to the rules of the symbolism.
 Lines 1 and 4, 2 and 5, 3 and 6, the corresponding lilies of the trigrams, are correlates.

 The subject of line 4 naturally recurs to the correlate in line 1.
 He is the natural helper in the case, and he has the ability.